-- □ Square brackets ([and]) identify an optional parameter.
+- Square brackets ([and]) identify an optional parameter.
 If you use an optional parameter, you specify the information within the brackets.
-Unless the square brackets are in a bold typeface, do not enter the brackets themselves. - ☐ Throughout this manual, 62 represents the two-digit numeric appropriate to your specific DSP platform.
-For the C64x or C67x DSP platform, substitute either 64 or 67 for each occurrence of 62. - ☐ Information specific to a particular device is designated with one of the following icons:
+Unless the square brackets are in a bold typeface, do not enter the brackets themselves. - Throughout this manual, 62 represents the two-digit numeric appropriate to your specific DSP platform.
+For example, DSP/BIOS assembly language API header files for the C6000 platform are described as having a suffix of .h62.
+For the C64x or C67x DSP platform, substitute either 64 or 67 for each occurrence of 62. - Information specific to a particular device is designated with one of the following icons: